voidrank/pyv8-example/README.md

 # pyv8-example
-a example with pyv8 and scrapy
+an example with pyv8 and scrapy